 I was raised as a hotel child in the Engadine, surrounded by staff members from many different European countries and customers from all over the world.

 The atmosphere in which I was raised has formed my natural talent of understanding and communicating with people from all kinds of cultural backgrounds.
 Cultural differences

 From being a hotel child, I have a natural sense of service, innovation, and efficiency.

 I am a goal-oriented counselor who creates solutions to motivate people to take counseling and to help my clients achieve their goals.

 For over ten years, I had my own event production company.
 For several years I co-owned and managed the production for an international action sports publishing company with employees from 11 different countries.
 I have been traveling around the globe for studies, fair-trade, humanitarian projects, and sports events throughout my life.

 I love the international atmosphere at home, in my community, and at work.
-I am a mother and a step-mother, and my family is a unit from 3 continents.
+I am a mother and a step-mother, and my family is a unit from three continents.

 Although I am proudly an “Engiadinaisa” and firmly rooted in The Engadine Valley, I am, first and foremost, a world citizen.